shereenfahrai/fitness-tracker/README.md

 - Dashboard and Data Visualizations: I would create a robust dashboard that provides a graphical representation of the user's workout data.
 Users would be able to see progress over time, track consistency, and visualize their workouts in order to analyze trends in their fitness routines.

 - Advanced User Analytics: The app could include more advanced features such as tracking workout goals, suggesting improvements, and even providing feedback on the user's workout patterns based on the data that they have logged.

-## Requirements
-Choose a project that fulfills the following requirements:

-	1. Front end must be a react application
-	2. Back end must be a dotnet application
-		a.
-Must include GET, POST and PUT api calls
-	3. Must have data persistence to a database.
-This can be a SQL lite database, MS SQL, MySQL, Mongo, etc.  You can use multiple databases if you'd like.
-	4. The Entity Framework must handle all communication between the dotnet application and the database
-	5. Your application must have a login page with support of Oauth2.0 Authentication and handle multiple users.
-		a.
-It should have a workflow for creating a new account
-		b.
-Authenticating against that new account
-		c.
-Being able to login with that new account
-	6. Must have multiple pages and/or views
-	7. Project demo will be live during week 10 or by video and submitted via D2L
-		a.
-Submission will require a document or PowerPoint presentation describing your project
-			i.
-Describe each of the above requirements and how your project meets them ii.
-Why did you choose this specific project iii.
-If you had more time, what would you do differently
-		b.
-Project  source code must be committed to GitHub.
-If you submit a presentation but do not commit source code then you will receive a 0%.